-The Santa Clara Valley groundwater basin is subdivided into four distinct subbasins: Niles Cone, San Mateo Plain, East Bay Plain, and Santa Clara.
-A portion of the Santa Clara subbasin is in the RSA.
-The primary water-bearing formations in the Santa Clara subbasin consist of unconsolidated to semi-consolidated alluvial deposits of Pliocene to Holocene age-specifically, the Santa Clara Formation and younger alluvium.
+unconsolidated to semi-consolidated alluvial deposits of Pliocene to Holocene age-specifically, the Santa Clara Formation and younger alluvium.
 The combined thickness of these units likely exceeds 1,500 feet.
 The northern portion of the subbasin is a confined zone, while the southern portion of the subbasin is generally unconfined.
-Artesian conditions may be encountered in confined portions of the subbasin.
-The SCVWD has designated the unconfined portion of the subbasin as a groundwater recharge zone (Figure 3.8-4); this area contains percolation ponds and in-stream managed (artificial) recharge facilities, and it is more sensitive to groundwater contamination than the confined portion of the subbasin.
+The SCVWD has designated the unconfined portion of the subbasin as a groundwater recharge zone (Figure 3.8-4); this area is more sensitive to groundwater contamination than the confined portion of the subbasin.
 Groundwater in the Santa Clara subbasin typically flows according to ground surface topography, toward the interior of the subbasin and northerly toward San Francisco Bay (SCVWD 2010).
-Abandoned groundwater wells may exist in the Santa Clara subbasin due to the area's history of agricultural production.